 If you worked anywhere previously, explain the circumstances that made you quit that job.

 Note: Never, ever speak ill of any company during the interview.

 Why should we hire you?

-Here, you can explain how passionate you are about the post applied to you for, and how your skill fit the bill.
+Here, you can explain how passionate you are about the post applied to you, and how your skill fits the bill.

 How well can you handle the pressure?

 Generally, the answer to this question is given with an example from a previous experience, or it can also be answered as "I keep my work above all, regardless of the complications and situations."

 This session is where the employer comes up with the software-about or quiz questions to analyze how well the candidate is at the concepts, basics, and fundamental knowledge of software engineering.
 The questions the candidates may encounter are.

 What is a programming language?
 How many do you know or have used?

 It is a set of instructions given to the computing device to perform specific tasks.
 And then mention the number and the programming languages you know, or used.